-A native of Trinidad & Tobago, Ferdinand received his Bachelor of Arts degree in piano from Oakwood College (now Oakwood University), the Master of Arts in Choral Conducting from Morgan State University, and the Doctor of Musical Arts in Choral Conducting from the University of Maryland.
+A native of Trinidad & Tobago, Ferdinand received his Bachelor of Arts in Piano Performance from Oakwood College (now Oakwood University), his Master of Arts in Choral Conducting from Morgan State University, and his Doctor of Musical Arts in Choral Conducting from the University of Maryland.
 He attributes a lot of his success to the many influential people and experiences that helped shape him into who he is today.

 As a doctoral student, Ferdinand was privileged to study under the heedful eyes of Dr. Edward Maclary, who is a protégé of the late Robert Shaw.
-During his time at the university, he served as co-director for the University Choir and was an assistant conductor for the Chamber Singers and the Maryland Chorus.
+During his time at the University of Maryland, he served as co-director for the University Choir and was an assistant conductor for the Chamber Singers and the Maryland Chorus.
 In addition, he taught undergraduate conducting classes.
-In the summer of 2006, Ferdinand was selected to lead the Summer Choral Festival Program at the University of Maryland.
-Jim Ross, a former pupil of Kurt Masur, and Leonard Bernstein served as his orchestral conducting teacher.
-The late Dr. Nathan Carter at Morgan State University changed the life of Dr. Ferdinand in a potent way.
-He served as a graduate assistant to Dr. Carter and it was here that a true and clear vision for his life work was formed.
+In the summer of 2006, he was selected to lead the Summer Choral Festival Program at the University of Maryland, and Jim Ross, a former pupil of Kurt Masur and Leonard Bernstein, served as his orchestral conducting teacher.

+In 2008, Ferdinand began his tenure at Oakwood University as director of choral activities as well as director of the Aeolians of Oakwood University.
 Under Dr. Ferdinand’s baton, the Aeolians of Oakwood University have graced stages the world over.
-Their repertoire of choral music which ranges from the Baroque era to the 21st century has been sought after and performed at venues throughout the USA, Bermuda, the Bahamas, the Virgin Islands, Canada, Poland, Romania, Great Britain, Russia, Jamaica, Trinidad & Tobago, and Hungary.
-Capping off a successful 2011– 2012 Concert Series which saw the Aeolians visiting Moscow, Russia as part of the Russia-US Bilateral Presidential Commission on development of cooperation between Dmitry Medvedev and Barack Obama, they made their inaugural entrance at the 7th World Choir Games held in Cincinnati, USA, resulting in the choir earning gold medals in all three categories of entrance and the overall championship for the Spiritual category.
+Their repertoire of choral music, which ranges from the baroque era to the twenty-first century, has been sought after and performed at venues throughout the United States, Bermuda, the Bahamas, the Virgin Islands, Canada, Poland, Romania, Great Britain, Russia, Jamaica, Trinidad & Tobago, and Hungary.
+Their 2011–12 Concert Series was extremely noteworthy, as the Aeolians visited Moscow, Russia, as part of the Russia-US Bilateral Presidential Commission on development of cooperation between Dmitry Medvedev and Barack Obama.
+They capped off this Series with their inaugural entrance at the 7th World Choir Games held in Cincinnati, Ohio, resulting in the choir earning gold medals in all three categories of entrance and the overall championship for the Spiritual category.

-The summer of 2017 was a highlight in Dr. Ferdinand’s career.
-Having attended the LLangollen International Musical Festival, in Wales, UK as a doctoral student with the University of Maryland in 2007, he returned as the director of the Aeolians of Oakwood University and won the coveted “2017 Choir of the World” award along with the event’s first-ever “Most Outstanding Director” award.
-In 2018 his choir won three gold medals in the 10th World Choir Games held in South Africa.
+The summer of 2017 was a highlight in Ferdinand’s career.
+Having attended the LLangollen International Musical Festival, in Wales, UK, as a doctoral student with the University of Maryland in 2007, he returned as director of the Aeolians of Oakwood University and won the coveted 2017 “Choir of the World Award” along with the event’s first ever “Most Outstanding Director Award.”
+In 2018, his choir won three gold medals in the 10th World Choir Games held in South Africa.
 Additionally, they were the overall champions in both the University Choir and Spiritual categories.

-Dr. Jason Max Ferdinand is thankful for his parents, Dr. T. Leslie and Mary Ferdinand, who are both retired educators.
+Jason Max Ferdinand is thankful for his parents, Dr. T. Leslie and Mary Ferdinand, who are both retired educators.
 He and his siblings, Alva Ferdinand, JD, PhD, and Abdelle Ferdinand, MD, attribute any academic accomplishments they have attained to their parents.
-He is married to Meka, who is a registered nurse and they are the parents of Caleb, Ava, and baby Jamē.
+He is married to Meka, who is a registered nurse, and they are the parents of Caleb, Ava, and baby Jamē.